parsa-rangriz/parsa-rangriz.github.io/_pages/sharif.md

   * [Exit Permit for Domestic Students - Internship](https://docs.google.com/document/d/1CfXVzdVDFHhR4SGVYqlKr5qPpEX_6F9NdPn_ucHK4Zo/edit?usp=sharing)

 ## Laboratory Reports
-Note: Using someone else's lab reports as your own is considered academic misconduct and can result in serious consequences.
-It is recommended to always complete your own work and properly cite any sources used.
+_Note: Using someone else's lab reports as your own is considered academic misconduct and can result in serious consequences.
+It is recommended to always complete your own work and properly cite any sources used._

-### Physics III Lab ('21)
+### Physics 3 Lab ('21)

 | Experiment       | Report   | Experiment       | Report   |
 | -----------   | -------   | ----------   | -------   |